 The second call shift will be assigned as well, and will be a "service specific call" with your regular 4-week service.
 Please note that the Colorectal/MIS/Mozden services combine on weekends and round as a group with one chief/one intern/one attending to allow some to have a weekend off.
 Thus, you may be working with a new group for your call day.
 If that is the case, you will be especially helpful as you will know your own patients better than anyone.
 Please confirm with your team who is rounding on your assigned day and what time, as weekend rounding time is somewhat variable.
 Please plan to present your patients on rounds.
 After rounds, participate in any urgent surgeries that happen or help the intern with the service-work (note writing, checking on patients, dressing/wound vac changes, seeing new consults, etc).
 It is quite busy due to the limited workforce on weekends, and you as the student can be a great help.
 The length of the day varies based on how busy the day is.
-Occasionally if it is quiet, you may be dismissed halfway through the day, but if it is busy, you may help until 6PM signout.
+Occasionally if it is quiet, you may be dismissed halfway through the day, but if it is busy, you may help until 6 PM signout.

-Please note that if you were previously assigned to the "EGS/trauma consult service" for your 2-week rotation, you may be assigned 2 service-specific calls instead of 1 service-specific call and 1 EGS trauma consult call- this assignment will be made based on availability.
+Please note that if you were previously assigned to the "EGS/trauma consult service" for your 2-week rotation, you may be assigned 2 service-specific calls instead of 1 service-specific call and 1 EGS trauma consult call.
+This assignment will be made based on availability.

-Weekly Schedule: Please see the weekly email from Chief Resident for details about any specific week.
+Weekly Schedule: Each week will vary but will include a mix of clinic, endoscopy, outpatient surgery, and larger abdominal cases requiring admission, as well as urgent operations from consults.
+Please see the weekly email from the chief resident for details about any specific week.
+Case assignments will be done by the chief resident on service.
 This is generally sent the weekend before each week.